 As I’ve noted previously, I don’t really write at this site.
 I use it more to try out new WordPress.com features and, well, to have an account here on WP.com for other Auttomatic features.
-You can find my writing at:
+You can find my writing and audio linked off of:

 - Disruptive Telephony, where I write about how we are changing how we communicate